LGBTQ refugees and asylum seekers in Canada: The refugee narrative and identity

 The refugee process takes a toll on refugee identity and relations.
 The refugee process enforces a refugee narrative upon the refugee.
-The process of gaining refugee status in Canada requires that the refugee prove their sexual orientation in accordance with the expectation on how an LGBT and GSM refugee should behave in the Western world.
-These social and political pressures on GSM and LGBT refugees leads to the construction of identity that is congruent with the Western coming out narrative, which emphasize a chronological and binary recognition of one’s own sexual identity.
+The process of gaining refugee status in Canada requires that the refugee prove their sexual orientation in accordance with the expectation on how an LGBTQ and GSM refugee should behave in the Western world.
+These social and political pressures on GSM and LGBTQ refugees leads to the construction of identity that is congruent with the Western coming out narrative, which emphasize a chronological and binary recognition of one's own sexual identity.

-Current research indicates a homonationalistic stance of the Canadian government towards LGBT and sexual minority refugees and asylum seekers.
+Current research indicates a homonationalistic stance of the Canadian government towards LGBTQ and sexual minority refugees and asylum seekers.
 Homonationalism refers to Jasbir Paur's 2007 concept of "a privileged relationship between post-9/11 American nationalism and a particular raced, classed, and gendered formation of gay identity in opposition to the threat of racialized others."
 This has led to criticism that the Canadian society and government have a specific idea on what it is to be "gay".
 Researchers, such as David A. B. Murray, argue that this homonationalistic stance lends itself to refugees being required to adopt a culturally recognizable performance in order to obtain refugee status.
 Megan Gaucher and Alexa DeGagne argue the narrative that the Canadian government supports places Canada in the role of protector and refugees’ home nation in the role of uncivilized country.
 This can cause stress to the refugee because it encourages them to embrace Canada as the saviour from the uncivilized home nation.
 Researchers argue that casting Canada as a protector leads to the idea that the refugee should be grateful, and happy to be in Canada.
-Expecting the refugee to accept the home nation’s uncivilized role can negatively impact refugees’ psychological health as well as inhibit the reports of the structural violence refugees encounter during the determination process in order to fit into the role of a grateful refugee.
+Expecting the refugee to accept the home nation's uncivilized role can negatively impact refugees’ psychological health as well as inhibit the reports of the structural violence refugees encounter during the determination process in order to fit into the role of a grateful refugee.